Offside (2006 Iranian film)

-Offside (آفساید) is a 2006 Iranian film directed by Jafar Panahi.
+Offside (آفساید) is a 2006 Iranian political comedy-drama film directed by Jafar Panahi.
 The film is about a group of girls who try to watch a World Cup qualifying match but are forbidden by law because of their gender.
 Female fans are not allowed to enter football stadiums in Iran on the grounds that there will be a high risk of violence or verbal abuse against them.
 The film was inspired by the director's daughter, who decided to attend a game anyway.
 The film was shot in Iran but its screening is banned there.

 Plot

 Most of the characters in the film are not named.

 A girl disguises herself as a boy to go attend the 2006 World Cup qualifying match between Iran and Bahrain.
 She travels by bus with a group of male fans, some of whom notice her gender, but do not tell anyone.
 Upon arrival at the grounds of Azadi Stadium, she persuades a reluctant ticket tout to sell her a ticket; he only agrees to do so at an inflated price.
 The girl tries to slip through security, but she is spotted and arrested.
 She is put in a holding pen on the stadium roof with several other women who have also been caught; the pen is frustratingly close to a window onto the match, but the women are at the wrong angle to see it.

 The women are guarded by several soldiers, all of whom are just doing their national service; one in particular is an Iranian Azeri boy from Tabriz who just wants to return to his farm.
-The soldiers are bored and do not particularly care whether women should be allowed to attend football matches; however, they guard the women carefully for fear of their "chief", who could come by at any moment.
-They occasionally give commentary on the match to the women.
+The soldiers are bored and do not particularly care whether women should be allowed to attend football matches; however, they guard the women carefully out of fear for their "chief", who could come by at any moment.
+They occasionally give commentary on the match to the women as they themselves watch the match through the bars of a gate.